sparklemotion/nokogiri/.github/ISSUE_TEMPLATE/installation-difficulties.md

 ---

-**Have you read and followed the advice in the installation tutorial at http://www.nokogiri.org/tutorials/installing_nokogiri.html?**
+**Have you read and followed the installation tutorial at http://www.nokogiri.org/tutorials/installing_nokogiri.html?**

 **What is the complete output of `gem install`?**

-Please make sure the escape the file contents with triple-backticks.
+Please make sure to escape the file contents with triple-backticks.

 **What are the complete contents of the `mkmf.log` file generated during the failed installation?**

-Please make sure the escape the file contents with triple-backticks.
+Please make sure to escape the file contents with triple-backticks.

 **What operating system are you using?**